JasonGiedymin/coffeekup/README.md

 # Note:
-This is an interim fork.
+This is an interim fork as @mauricemach looks very busy.

 # CoffeeKup
 Markup as CoffeeScript